I used blueberries from last year’s harvest to make these blueberry spelt flour butter cookies.

 Beat the sugar and butter together for several minutes until light and fluffy (I used my food processor).

 Add the vanilla extract and beat quickly again.
-Finally, add the flour and continue to work until the mixture pulls together as a sticky dough.
+Add the flour and continue to work until the mixture pulls together as a sticky dough.

 Roll the dough into a rough, thick sausage shape, cover with cling-film and pop in the fridge for an hour or so.